Alexandru Șafran: Biography

 Şafran was born in Bacău, and received his doctorate in philosophy from Vienna University (1933).
 He briefly succeeded his father as rabbi in Bacău, before becoming the chief rabbi of Romania in 1940, then the youngest chief rabbi in the world.
 In September 1940 Romania allied to Nazi Germany and, under Nazi influence, had begun to introduce anti-Jewish laws.
 In 1941, Şafran and Romania's Union of the Jewish Communities, through intervention with Nicodim Munteanu, the patriarch of the Romanian Orthodox Church, convinced Antonescu to revoke an order forcing Jews to wear the yellow badge.

 Shortly thereafter, the government dissolved all Jewish organizations, so Şafran and other Jewish leaders formed an underground Jewish Council.
 In 1942, Şafran used his contacts with ambassadors (notably the Swiss René de Weck), the queen mother Elena, and church officials, including the papal nuncio Andrea Cassulo, to convince Antonescu to resist German demands for the wholesale deportation of Jews.
-As World War II continued, the Jewish Council organized efforts to aid and lobby of the return of Jews deported to Transnistria.
+As World War II continued, the Jewish Council organized efforts to aid and lobby for the return of Jews deported to Transnistria.
 About 57 percent of Greater Romania's pre-war Jewish population of about 800,000 survived the war.

-In 1945 he worked with composer George Enescu to raise relief funds for Romanian famine, including a United States tour.
+In 1945 he worked with composer George Enescu to raise relief funds for the Romanian famine, including a United States tour.
 However, Şafran refused to cooperate with Communist authorities after the war, and, in 1947, was forced into exile in Geneva, Switzerland.
 In 1948, he became chief rabbi of Geneva, where he remained until his death.
 There he worked with the United Nations, Red Cross, and other organizations to improve human rights.